dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                   images, mpeg, mp4 and quicktime videos
                                   in addition to the metadata generation
                                   as explained above in description.
+ -s <[seq.]attr=value>            Specify attributes added to sent
+                                  objects.
+Attribute can be specified by
+                                  keyword or tag value (in hex), e.g.
+                                  PatientName or 00100010.
+Attributes in
+                                  nested Datasets can be specified by
+                                  including the keyword/tag value of the
+                                  sequence attribute, e.g.
+                                  00400275.00400009 for Scheduled
+                                  Procedure Step ID in the Request.
  -t,--type <type>                 Specify the value for Content-type
                                   header : xml or json.
 The value of Content-type will then be sent in